 Just to quickly recap…

-Your Pinterest for Business account comes with a ton of marketing power that’s completely different from a personal account.
+Your business account comes with a ton of Pinterest marketing power that’s completely different from a personal account.
 To tap into that power, you need to:

 - high quality